platformsh/platformsh-docs/src/administration/snapshot-and-restore.md

 > **note**
 >
-> Automated snapshots using cron requires to [get an API token and install the CLI in your application container](/gettingstarted/cli/api-tokens.md).
+> Automated snapshots using cron requires you to [get an API token and install the CLI in your application container](/gettingstarted/cli/api-tokens.md).

 We ask that you not schedule a backup task more than once a day to minimize data usage.